 Technical Support Information: As with any online resource, Blackboard doesn't work perfectly all the time.
 But the problems are usually minor, temporary, and easy to work around.
-If you encounter any technical problems with submitting an assignment or with any other aspect of course functionality, please do not contact me until you have contacted the SHSU Online Support Desk at 936-294-2780, or blackboard@shsu.edu

-(otherwise, I will always just tell you to contact them first anyway, so save the time and do so).
+If you encounter any technical problems with submitting an assignment, opening links and videos, or with any other aspect of course functionality, please do not contact me until you have contacted the SHSU Online Support Desk at 936-294-2780, or blackboard@shsu.edu (otherwise, I will always just tell you to contact them first anyway, so save the time and do so).
 Hours of operation and other information can be found at online.shsu.edu/campus/support-desk/index.html.
 Note that SHSU Online does not provide tutoring services and is not responsible for course policies, due dates, organization, or content.
 Questions regarding these items should be directed to the instructor.

-If you are unable to solve the problem with the support technicians, ask them to give you a case/incident number and then contact me so that I can verify your issue and, if needed, discuss it with SHSU Online.
+If you are unable to solve the problem with the support technicians, ask them to give you a case/incident number and $\underline{\mathbf{then}}$ contact me so that I can verify your issue and, if needed, discuss it with SHSU Online.
+In general, individual computer problems are your responsibility to resolve.